TylerAudet/722/README.md

 --o /2/scratch/TylerA/SSD/trim_galore

 done

+#--paired denotes we are using paired reads
+#--fastqc tells trim_galore that we want quality trimming
+#--gzip outputs a gzipped file
+#--cores 4 multicore to speed up the process

 ````

 ### bbduk ###

 Next I tried bbduk.
 This program is meant for quality as well as adapter trimming.
-It also has alot of options to customize exactly how you want to trim sequences, so it can be very adaptable.
+It also has a large number of options to customize exactly how you want to trim sequences, so it can be very adaptable.

 ````
 #!/bin/bash